1. Material accounting policies information

 1.13.
 Inventories

 Raw materials including materials in transit, stores & spares, consumables and additives are valued at lower of cost and net realizable value.
 However, these items are considered to be realisable at cost if the finished products in which they will be used, are expected to be sold at or above cost.
+The replacement cost of materials at the year end has been considered as the best available measure of their net realisable value.
 The cost is computed on weighted average basis and the same is charged off to revenue on its issue.

 The earlier recognised impairment is reversed when the circumstance that previously caused impairment recognition no longer exists or when there is clear evidence of an increase in net realisable value due to changes in economic circumstances.